Sex, Ecology, Spirituality

-Sex, Ecology, Spirituality: The Spirit of Evolution is a 1995 book by integral philosopher Ken Wilber.
+Sex, Ecology, Spirituality: The Spirit of Evolution is a 1995 book by American integral theorist Ken Wilber.
 Wilber intended it to be the first volume of a series called The Kosmos Trilogy, but subsequent volumes were never produced.
-The German edition of Sex, Ecology, Spirituality was entitled Eros, Kosmos, Logos: Eine Jahrtausend-Vision ("A Millennium-vision").
-The book has been both highly acclaimed by some authors and harshly criticized by others.
+The book has been both highly acclaimed by some reviewers and harshly criticized by others.

 Content

 Published in 1995, the book is a work in which Wilber grapples with modern philosophical naturalism, attempting to show its insufficiency as an explanation of being, evolution, and the meaning of life.
 He also describes an approach, called vision-logic, which he finds qualified to succeed modernism.

 Wilber's project in this book requires nothing less than a complete re-visioning of the history of Eastern and Western thought.
 There are four philosophers that Wilber finds to be of the highest importance: